Alternanthera philoxeroides

 -

-Alligatorweed in an invasive perennial plant in the Amaranth (Amaranthaceae) family usually found growing on or near water or farmlands.
-Native from Trinidad to Northern Argentina, alligatorweed was introduced to the southeastern United States in the 1880s, likely from ships’ ballast water.
-It has also invaded California, parts of Central America, Asia, and Australia.
-In North Carolina, it is widely found in the coastal plain, less common in the piedmont, and rare in the mountains.
+Alligatorweed is an annual or herbaceous perennial weed in the Amaranth family (Amaranthaceae) usually found growing on moist, occasionally wet sites or even in areas with frequently standing water.
+Native to South America, it was introduced to the southeastern United States in the 1880s, likely from ships’ ballast water.
+In North Carolina, where it is an invasive species, it is widely found in the coastal plain, less common in the piedmont, and rare in the mountains.

-Alligatorweed plants can grow upright, but typically sprawl, to form dense, prostrate masses.
-The small, white, papery, clover-like flowers appear on short stalks from spring through fall, rarely producing seed.
-Alligatorweed has 1.5 to 4-inch elliptical to ovate simple green leaves growing oppositely on smooth green stems.
-Stems may turn pink or red when stressed.
-These slender round stems are hollow in aquatic areas, but more solid in terrestrial plants.
-Roots, leaves, and stems all grow from leaf nodes, facilitating invasive spread from even small plant fragments, typically through water.
+Alligatorweed can grow upright, but typically sprawls to form dense, prostrate masses.
+Its flowers rarely produce seed, but roots, leaves and stems all grow from leaf nodes, facilitating invasive spread from even small plant fragments, typically through water.

-Insects, Diseases, and Other Plant Problems: No significant problems.
-Biological control insects, including flea beetles (Agasicles hygrophila) and stem-borer moths (Arcola malloi), that effectively manage Alligatorweed elsewhere do not reliably overwinter in North Carolina.
-Listed as invasive by the NC Invasive Plant Council.
+Insects, Diseases and Other Plant Problems: It is listed as invasive by the NC Invasive Plant Council.
+Biological control insects, including flea beetles (Agasicles hygrophila) and stem-borer moths (Arcola malloi), which effectively manage Alligatorweed elsewhere do not reliably overwinter in North Carolina.

 - Cultivars / Varieties: